 Reach for this book when your daughter starts questioning her place in the world or expresses a desire to see herself reflected in stories of strength and royalty.
 It is a powerful tool for building self-confidence in girls who may feel 'ordinary' but carry an extraordinary legacy within them.
 The story follows a group of young friends who discover their ancestral connection to the legendary Dahomey Amazons, the fierce female warriors of West Africa.
 Through this discovery, they learn that history is not just in books, but in their very DNA.
 It is ideal for ages 8 to 12, focusing on cultural pride, the importance of female friendship, and the realization that true power comes from understanding one's roots.
 Parents will appreciate how it blends contemporary school life with historical reverence, providing a roadmap for children to navigate their own identity journeys.

 A 9 or 10-year-old girl who loves stories about 'girl squads' but is looking for something deeper than a typical school drama.
-It is perfect for a child who has expressed frustration about not seeing people who look like her in historical or fantasy settings.
+It is perfect for a child interested in seeing Black girls centered in historical narratives and fantasy settings.

-This book can be read cold, though parents may want to look up images of the Dahomey Amazons to share with their child to ground the fiction in historical reality.
+This book can be read cold, though parents might enjoy looking up images of the Dahomey Amazons with their child to further explore the historical inspiration behind the story.
 A parent might hear their child say, 'Why aren't there any princesses who look like me?' or notice their child shrinking back in social situations due to a lack of confidence.

 Younger readers (age 8) will focus on the friendship and the 'cool factor' of being a warrior.
 Older readers (age 11-12) will grasp the weight of historical erasure and the political importance of reclaiming one's narrative.